apache/maven-resolver/src/site/markdown/expected-checksums.md

 * obtain the Artifact "expected" checksum
 * compare the "calculated" checksum with "expected" checksum

-This page will cover all the "expected" checksums.
+This page will cover all the "expected" checksum varieties.

 ## Transport Checksum Strategies